 Repatriation of funds from NRO account:

-The NRO account holder can use the funds available in his NRO account for local payments/expenses without any upper limit.
-The repatriation of local receipts can also be done by a simple procedure.
-The NRO account holder may repatriate up to USD one million per financial year, from the balance available in the account subject to the satisfaction of Authorized Dealer and on payment of applicable taxes thereon.
-There is no need of obtaining prior approval of Reserve Bank of India for such remittance.
+As per present RBI guidelines, a non resident Indian (NRI) or a person of Indian Origin (PIO) may remit an amount up to USD one million per financial year, out of balances held in his NRO rupee account for all bonafide purposes, subject to payment applicable taxes in India, if any.
+Further any repatriation from NRO account is subject to payment of applicable taxes in India.
+The remittance is allowed subject to the satisfaction of Authorised Dealer and there is no need of obtaining prior approval of Reserve Bank of India for such remittance.
 However, other than current income, NRI/PIO cannot remit over the limit of USD 1 Million per financial year without the prior approval of RBI.

 Transfer of amount from NRO to NRE A/C.

 With effect from 07.05.2012, RBI has permitted for direct credit/ transfer of balance, in NRO account to NRE account up to the US $ one million per year to NRIs/PIOs similar to the facility of remittance abroad.
 This is subject to production of documentary proof like the Copy of Passport, TDS certificate for tax deducted on NRO account which the bank has to provide, Copy of the PAN card if available and a certificate by a Chartered Accountant in the formats prescribed by Reserve Bank of India.

 NRO accounts can be opened in the joint names.